Hundreds evacuated after smoke bombs triggered in downtown Seattle

 Animal rights activists may be responsible for smoke bombs set off in two downtown buildings in Seattle this morning, sending hundreds of office workers into the streets, police said.

-Seattle Police Chief Gil Kerlikowske called the smoke bombings domestic terrorism and said the targets appear to have been insurance companies whose clients are involved in research that uses animals in their testing.
+Seattle Police Chief Gil Kerlikowske called the smoke bombings domestic terrorism and said the targets appear to have been companies whose clients are involved in research that uses animals in their testing.

 The attacks were described as well-planned and well-timed and occurred within two minutes of each other.
 Kerlikowske said similar attacks have occurred in other cities.